worMatty/deathrun_toolkit/README.md

 ## Note About The Current State

-The plugin has a lack of weapon and ability restrictions so you probably won't be able to use it on your existing rotation without some problems.
-Blast jumping is disabled by hooking and negating self-damage.
+Weapon and ability restrictions are work in progress and as a result there are very few restrictions applied by the plugin.
+All self-damage is negated, which means players can't blast jump.
 Spies can only cloak for a fraction of a second.
 Scouts can't double jump but they can use the Force-a-Nature by design as it requires skill.

+Blanket run speed and melee-only are not enabled by default but there are cvars you can add to your config files if projectile weapons or slower classes are a problem in some maps.

 ## Design Philosophy and Important Differences

 #### Stuff I won't support

-* Glowing outlines, because it ruins hide and seek on maps
-* Setting all classes to the same run speed as supplied
-* Melee-only as supplied

-My philosophy is that wherever possible, map-makers should fix problems in their maps and design them better.
-If we depend on plugin makers to patch these issues all the time, new mappers get the impression that by default, deathrun maps are melee-only, or that every class has the same speed, and so on.
-We didn't get to this point because it was better for the game mode.
-We got to it because of successive and perhaps thoughtless 'fixes' to bad maps, and now people think that's all that deathrun is.
-If things continue this way we will end up with a very flat experience similar to CSS and GMod deathrun, where the only difference is the choice of character model.
-In order for the game mode to grow, we need to bring back class variety so we can come up with cool new ways to play.
-Restricting everything reduces potential for exploits but it limits creative freedom and innovation.

-I have built options into the plugin for speed changing and melee-only just for backwards compatability with old maps with exploits or poor design.
-I appreciate though, that some mappers will want to provide a pure experience and melee-only is required for that, but there are ways for the map-maker to achieve this themselves using game logic!
-If you need help, come to our Discord server: https://steamcommunity.com/groups/death_experiments

-* Customised replacement weapons

-Weapons given to the player are plain because I do not want to fuck around with the economy and devalue people's earned weapons.
+* Glowing outlines
 * Disabling spy disguises (why?
 What is the harm?)
+* Setting all classes to the same run speed *as supplied*
+* Melee-only *as supplied*

+While occasionally beneficial, forced glowing outlines on red players have consequences.
+They discourage the proper planning and building of the activator route because the mapper doesn't realise that visibility of the runners is important for an enjoyable activator experience.
+They also ruin hide and seek games, and purposely-dark environments.
+They are the equivalent to wall hack cheats in first-person shooters.

+As a deathrun mapper I am *against* restrictions because I believe they are stifling the game mode.
+In order to improve and grow we should embrace class variety and make it a part of our design considerations to provide interesting new experiences.

+I believe that in most cases, it is the responsibility of the mapper to account for class abilities though I accept it is much simpler to disable everything.
+My concern is that new mappers believe this is normal for deathrun so they design and build assuming the restrictions are always present.

+If we make the plugin maker or the server operator the person responsible for dealing with map design flaws, the manner of dealing with them and the side effects vary from server to server, so map makers have no choice but to design for a very limited environment and avoid buildings things which may work on some servers but will cause problems on others.

 ## Detailed Technical Things for Studs